German Institute of Development and Sustainability

 The German Institute of Development and Sustainability (IDOS) is one of the leading think tanks for development policy worldwide.
-This has been attested in January 2013 by the ranking of the Global Go To Think Tanks Report (of the Think Tanks and Civil Societies Program (TTCSP)): For the fifth consecutive time, IDOS has been selected as one of the Top Ten influential think tanks and research institutions in the field of development policy worldwide.
-The German Institute of Development and Sustainability (IDOS) is one of only three European research institutes ranked in this Top Ten list.
-IDOS improved its visibility in the international context in the current ranking on a wide scale, such as in the categories Top Think Tanks in Western Europe, Top Think Tanks – Worldwide and Best Government Affiliated Think Tanks.
-Once again, IDOS belongs to the Top 20 institutions among the Think Tanks with the Most Innovative Policy Ideas/Proposals.
-Furthermore, IDOS was evaluated in a number of categories for the first time, e.g., within the category Think Tanks with Outstanding Policy-Oriented Research Programs) or in the field of knowledge marketing (Think Tanks with the Best External Relations/Public Engagement Program).
-The Institute is based in the UN-City of Bonn.
-IDOS builds bridges between theory and practice and works within international research networks.
-The key to IDOS’s success is its institutional independence, which is guaranteed by the Institute’s founding statute.
+The institute is based in Bonn, Germany.

+Structure and staff

 IDOS is a non-profit company with limited liability.
-The Institute’s institutional independence is guaranteed by its founding statute.
-The shareholders are the Federal Republic of Germany and the Federal State of North Rhine-Westphalia.
-The Institute was headed by Prof. Dr. Dirk Messner (Director) until 2018.
-Since March 2020, Anna-Katharina Hornidge leads the Institute as its Director.
+While the Institute maintains its institutional independence, which is guaranteed by the Institute’s founding statute, its shareholders are the Federal Republic of Germany and the Federal State of North Rhine-Westphalia.
+Since March 2020, Anna-Katharina Hornidge leads the institute as its director.
 At present, IDOS has a staff of more than 200, two-thirds of whom are researchers.

-Since its founding in 1964, the German Institute of Development and Sustainability (IDOS) has based its work on the interplay between Research, Consulting and Training.
-These three areas complement each other and are the factors responsible for the Institute’s distinctive profile.

 Research and consulting

 IDOS draws together the knowledge of development research available worldwide, dedicating its work to key issues facing the future of development policy.
 IDOS’s research is theory-based, empirically backed, and application-oriented.
 It serves as the basis for the Institute’s consulting activities, which in turn provide the initiative for further research programmes.
 IDOS’s Postgraduate Training Programme is an integral component of the Research and Consulting process.
 The many years of experience of the Institute’s professional staff as well as the creative impulses generated by the future development experts and managers trained at the Institute serve to reinforce one another.
 The policy advice and consulting services IDOS provides are bearing on the framework conditions of development policy, including issues concerned with world economic policy, foreign policy, and security policy.